 - Status: enable or disable the service.
-If you disable the service, after you deploy the configuration, the service will no longer be monitored (for instance it won't appear on page Resources Status anymore).
+If you disable the service, after you deploy the configuration, the service will no longer be monitored (for instance, it will no longer appear on the Resources Status page ).

-- Select host - service: choose the host/service couple on which the Anomaly Detection service will be based.
+- Select host - service: choose the host/service pair on which the Anomaly Detection service will be based.

 - Select metric: select the metric on which to apply anomaly detection.

-- For the time being, leave the Enable change of status and Enable notifications fields set to Disabled (they will be enabled at step 3 and 4).
+- For the time being, leave the Enable change of status and Enable notifications fields set to Disabled (they will be enabled in Steps 3 and 4).

-- In section Categories and groups, you can set a severity level.
+- In the Categories and groups section, you can set a severity level.

-The service appears on page Monitoring > Resources Status.
+The service appears on the Monitoring > Resources Status page.
 To display only Anomaly Detection services, use the Type filter in the Filter options window.

 The behavior model calculation starts.
-However, before calculations have been made and predictions sent to your platform, the status of the service is UNKNOWN.
-For predictions to be computes, you need to have at least 4 hours' worth of data.
+However, until calculations have been made and predictions sent to your platform, the status of the service is UNKNOWN.
+For predictions to be computed, you need to have at least 4 hours' worth of data.

 The first predictions will appear in up to 36 hours.
-The service will then be in an OK status, until status changes are enabled (step 3).
+The service will then be in OK status, until status changes are enabled (Step 3).

-If the data on which you apply the anomaly detection has been supervised for a certain time, it is possible to transfer the data history to obtain a reliable model more quickly.
+If the data to which you apply the anomaly detection has been supervised for a certain time, you can transfer the data history to obtain a reliable model more quickly.

 Step 2: Assess the relevance of the predictions

-To assess the relevance of the predictions, look at the service's graph on page Monitoring > Performances > Graphs, or on the Graphs tab of the details panel for the service on page Monitoring > Resources Status.
+To assess the relevance of the predictions, look at the service's graph on the Monitoring > Performances > Graphs page, or on the Graphs tab of the details panel, find the service on the Monitoring > Resources Status page.

-If you think this is necessary (e.g if you see too many false positives, or on the contrary if the predictions do not detect enough incidents), you can manually adjust the distance between the curve and the thresholds.
+You can manually adjust the distance between the curve and the thresholds, if you think this is necessary (e.g if you see too many false positives, or on the contrary if the predictions do not detect enough incidents).

-- On page Monitoring > Resources Status, click on the Anomaly Detection service you want, then click the Graph tab in the details panel.
+- On the Monitoring > Resources Status page, click the Anomaly Detection service you want, and then click the Graph tab in the details panel.

-- Click the Edit anomaly detection data icon (the wrench) at the top right of the tab.
+- Click the Edit anomaly detection data icon (wrench) at the top right of the tab.
 The graph opens in a pop-up window.

-- Use the slider in section Manage envelope size to change the range of the predictions: in the preview, checks outside the envelope are shown by red dots.
+- Use the slider in the Manage envelope size section to change the range of the predictions.
+In the preview, checks outside the envelope are shown by red dots.

 Step 3: Activate status changes

-If, by regularly following the generated model and the data from the Monitoring > Performances > Graphs menu, you think that your model is stable, you can activate status changes.
-Once you enable this option the status of the service will switch to CRITICAL SOFT as soon as the metric goes below the lower threshold or goes above the upper threshold.
+If, by regularly checking the generated model and the data from the Monitoring > Performances > Graphs menu, you think that your model is stable, you can activate status changes.
+Once you enable this option, the status of the service will switch to CRITICAL SOFT as soon as the metric goes below the lower threshold or above the upper threshold.

 Go to the Configuration > Services > Anomaly Detection menu and click the Anomaly Detection service you want.